cscart/docs/en/user_guide/users/user_groups/index.rst

 #.
 Click the name of the administrator group on the list.

 #.
-Switch to the **Privileges** tab.
-This will open a list of tasks usually performed by administrators.
+Select the privileges you want to give to the members of the group.

+#.
+Click the **Save** button to apply the changes.

    .. image:: img/admin_privileges.png
        :align: center
        :alt: Tick the checkboxes next to the privileges you want to grant to the group.

-#.
-Select the privileges you want to give to the members of the group.

-#.
-Click the **Save** button to apply the changes.